mo-cmyk/cs_go_team_decisions/README.md

-# CS:GO Aanalyzing Team level Decisions and Modeling Win Probability in COUNTER-STRIKE: GLOBAL OFFENSIVE 🔫
+# CS:GO Analyzing Team level Decisions and Modeling Win Probability in COUNTER-STRIKE: GLOBAL OFFENSIVE 🔫

 This is the code and a little demodata as well as a guide to go for the extra mile 🏃‍♀️ to test the code with demofiles at a large scale.